aquiliz/ticketr-io/README.md

 ## How to run the project locally

-#### Prerequisites: JDK 19, Docker
+#### Prerequisites: Docker
 - Navigate to repository's root (where docker-compose.yml is located) and execute:

   **docker-compose up -d**
-  - This will create and start the required docker containers: MongoDB, Kafka, Zookeper
+  - This will create and start all docker containers:

-- Start the **service-registry** as a Spring application
+    - Backing services: MongoDB, Kafka, Zookeper
-- Start all other services as Spring applications
+    - all Ticketr.io microservices

 ## Optional configurations
 The following environment variables can be set for each service to override the default settings.
 Default values are